pyblp.Simulation¶

 Random coefficient types:

-- The random coefficient’s column in (3) is passed through the inverse logit function before being pre-multiplied by \(X_2\).
+'linear'(default) - The random coefficient is as defined in (3).'log'- The random coefficient’s column in (3) is exponentiated before being pre-multiplied by \(X_2\).
+It will take on values bounded from below by zero.'logit'- The random coefficient’s column in (3) is passed through the inverse logit function before being pre-multiplied by \(X_2\).
 It will take on values bounded from below by zero and above by one.

 The list should have as many strings as there are columns in \(X_2\).
 Each string determines the type of the random coefficient on the corresponding product characteristic in \(X_2\).